Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/strips/types/effects/transform.rst

    :align: right

 Transform is a swiss-army knife of image manipulation.
-It scales, shifts, and rotates the images within a strip.
+It translate (shifts), rotate, and scales the images within a strip.

 Options